bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

     curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/generic-project-files/GENERIC-PROJECT-FILES-SLUG/uploaded'

+Example response

+    {
+      "data": {
+        "upload_file_name": "Test-File",
+        "upload_file_size": 4865,
+        "slug": "01D7F228E7N8Q8WQJKJM8FV3XM",
+        "processed": true,
+        "is_expose": true,
+        "is_protected": false,
+        "user_env_key": "Test-File",
+        "exposed_meta_datastore": null
+      }
+    }

+As you can see the processed flag/data is set to `true` which means your file is now available in `GENERIC FILE STORAGE`.
 Now that you have confirmed the upload, you can do a bunch of other cool stuff with the files.
 Continue reading!

 ## Updating an uploaded file